Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The City of Fife Community Development Department provides application forms.

 Proposals may be submitted at any time.
-However, to be considered in the 2017 calendar year, they must be submitted by January 31, 2017.
+However, to be considered in the same calendar year, they must be submitted by January 31 of the proposed year.

 No fee is charged at Step 1 (the preliminary review).
 City staff will contact you if the City Council decides to consider, or not consider your proposal.
 If the Council decides to hear your proposal, staff will let you know what the actual costs will be.

 If you have not already reported the fraudulent activity, make a police report.
 Return the checks to the bank and provide the bank with a forgery affidavit and the police report number.
 The bank will then return the checks to the bank/business/merchant who accepted the check.

 Each check passed or presented for passing is a separate offense.
 That incident will be investigated when the merchant reports the offense.
 If video images of the offense are available, the merchant should provide the evidence to the police.
 Keep in mind, there must be some means of establishing the identity of the suspect in the video